Chovgan: Chovgan in Azerbaijan

 In 1979, a documentary called “Chovgan game”, shot by Azerbaijan's Jafar Jabbarly film studio recorded the sport's rules and historical development.
 However, overall the Soviet era saw a decline of the sport to near 'oblivion' and the dislocations of the immediate post-Soviet period proved difficult for the breeding of horses.
 In recent years, however, the sport has rebounded somewhat.
 Since 2006, Azerbaijan has held a national tournament in December known as the President's Cup at the Republican Equestrian Tourism Center, at Dashyuz near Shaki.
 The first of these, held from December 22–25, 2006, pitted teams from eight cities of Azerbaijan – Shaki, Aghdam, Ağstafa, Balakən, Qakh, Gazakh, Oğuz, and Zagatala with those from Aghstafa taking overall victory.

 In 2013, chovqan was included in the UNESCO list of Intangible Cultural Heritage in need of urgent safeguarding.
+In 2024, The International Chovgan Federation (ICF) was established in Baku.